Vyral/lee-yousef-blog/_posts/2016-10-17-should-you-sell-your-calgary-home-in-the-fall.md

 On the other hand, those serious buyers I mentioned earlier might be willing to pay more simply because they’ve been looking longer and are more eager to buy.

-<br>It’s a balancing act.
+It’s a balancing act.
 It’s also something I can definitely help you with.
 Give me a call if you are considering selling this fall, and I’ll give you my recommendations on how to price your home based on current conditions in Calgary.